uberballo/uberballo.github.io/_posts/2024-10-27-game-dev-part-2.md

 ### Moving the object

 Now that you have the path, you can use them in your game!
+I'm using this same grid for the enemies and the players pathfinding.
+You just need to remember to update the solid points before and after moving.
+Otherwise even after moving, the grid thinks that there is an obstacle.

-Simple example of using the coordinates to move the object:
+Here's a simple example of using the coordinates to move the object:

 ```gdscript
 # We're using Node2D to access the 'position' property